mia-platform/documentation/docs/getting-started/tutorials/index.md

 ## Tutorials and Guides by Category

 In the preliminary section you will find a list Handbooks that explains how to execute recurring actions.
 Have a quick look at it before starting.
-Don't worry too much about them, you will find the link to the correct paragraph of the handbooks while exectuing the tutorials too.
+Don't worry too much about them, you will find the link to the correct paragraph of the handbooks while executing the tutorials too.

 ### **Preliminary**
 - **Project Usage Handbook**: Navigating and making the most out of the console.
 [Go to Project Usage Handbook](/getting-started/handbooks/project/usage.md).